awjh-ibm/chaincode-contract-tutorials/simple-asset.md

 ### Adding functions to manage our asset
 Functions that are to be exported to our chaincode must act against a struct embedding contractapi.Contract and must be made public.
 They also must fit a specific format, they may take in zero or more arguments and return zero, one or two values.
 The arguments taken in can be any of the following:
-- *contractapi.TransactionContext (or a custom TransactionContext extending this)
+- *contractapi.TransactionContext (or a custom transaction context implementing `contractapi.TransactionContextInterface`)
 - basic Go types:
 	- string
 	- bool